neha191091/neha191091.github.io/_publications/2021-01-06-model-based-irl.md

 title: "Model-Based Inverse Reinforcement Learning from Visual Demonstrations"
 collection: publications
 permalink: /publication/2021-01-06-model-based-irl
-excerpt: 'In this work, we propose to apply meta-learning to learn structured, state-dependent loss functions during a meta-training phase.
-This allows us to quickly adapt the model to changes in dynamics'
+excerpt: 'In this work, we present a gradient-based inverse reinforcement learning framework that utilizes a pre-trained visual dynamics model to learn cost functions when given only visual human demonstrations.
+The learned cost functions are then used to reproduce the demonstrated behavior via visual model predictive control.'
 date: 2021-01-06
 venue: 'CoRL'
 paperurl: 'https://corlconf.github.io/paper_432'